EannaFennell/CellMAPS/README.md

 ## Running CellMAPS

-We will run an example using the test data set supplied in the [data](https://github.com/EannaFennell/CellMAPS/tree/main/Data) folder to normalise, single-cell segment, extract features and plot the corresponding spatial expression of Pan-Cytokeratin.
+We will run an example using the test data set supplied [here](https://zenodo.org/records/13836803) to normalise, single-cell segment, extract features and plot the corresponding spatial expression of Pan-Cytokeratin.

 ### Setting up a project